matheusbalbino1/erp-angular-nodejs-mysql/README.md

 - Clone the repository
 - Run "docker-compose up"
-- The application will run on port 3000
+- The server will run on port 3000
 - The database will run on port 3306

 ✔ Crud users